- Alnus glutinosa or Alder

 - Corylus avellana or Hazel

-These are the 3 other genera all with only one species native on the British Isles, which are also in the Betulaceae or Betula family I covered in an earlier blog-post!
+These are the 3 other genera all with only one species native on the British Isles, which are also in the Betulaceae or Betula family, like the Birch which I covered in an earlier blog-post!

 Soft and porous, alder wood is only durable if kept wet, and its value to humans is down to its ability to withstand rotting in water.
 Apparently, Venice is built on alder piles, thanks to the durability of its timber in water.